josecannete/transactions-chile/README.md

   -f, --force                   Overwrite output file if it already exists.
   -b, --bank [santander|itau|bancochile]
                                 Bank type (required)
+  -a, --account-type [checking|credit]
+                                Account type (checking for 'Cuenta Corriente',
+                                credit for 'Tarjeta de Crédito').
+If not specified, defaults to the most common type for the selected bank.
   --validate / --no-validate    Validate output against schema before saving
                                 (default: validate)
   --help                        Show this message and exit.